The History and Spirituality of Catholic Monasticism

 Pre‑Christian Monasticism

+“Among the Indians are those philosophers also who follow the precepts of Boutta, whom they honor as a god on account of his extraordinary sanctity.”
 “Thus philosophy, a thing of the highest utility, flourished in antiquity among the barbarians, shedding its light over the nations.
 And afterwards it came to Greece.
-First in its ranks were the prophets of the Egyptians; and the Chaldeans among the Assyrians; and the Druids among the Gauls; and the Sramanas among the Bactrians (“Σαρμαναίοι Βάκτρων”); and the philosophers of the Celts; and the Magi of the Persians, who foretold the Saviour’s birth, and came into the land of Judaea guided by a star.
+First in its ranks were the prophets of the Egyptians, and the Chaldeans among the Assyrians, and the Druids among the Gauls, and the Sramanas among the Bactrians, and the philosophers of the Celts, and the Magi of the Persians who foretold the Savior’s birth.
 The Indian gymnosophists are also in the number, and the other barbarian philosophers.
-And of these there are two classes, some of them called Sramanas (“Σαρμάναι”), and others Brahmins (“Βραφμαναι”).”iv
+And of these there are two classes, some called Sramanas and others Brahmins.”

 The Trajectory of Catholic‑Christian Monasticism

-- “Crucify us, torture us, condemn us, destroy us!
+“Crucify us, torture us, condemn us, destroy us.
 Your wickedness is the proof of our innocence, for which reason does God suffer us to suffer this.
 When recently you condemned a Christian maiden to a panderer rather than to a panther, you realized and confessed openly that with us a stain on our purity is regarded as more dreadful than any punishment and worse than death.
-Nor does your cruelty, however exquisite, accomplish anything: rather, it is an enticement to our religion.
+Nor does your cruelty, however exquisite, accomplish anything.
+Rather, it is an enticement to our religion.
 The more we are hewn down by you, the more numerous do we become.
 The blood of martyrs is the seed of Christians.”

 Three Figures from Early Catholic‑Christian Monasticism